mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/compute/compute-getting-started.md

 layout: toc-guide-page
 ---

-Compute is an open-source online advanced geometry extension as a web service based on Rhinoceros 3d's RhinoCommon API.
-The Compute services are meant to compliment the Rhino3dm Geometry library.
+Compute is an open-source online advanced geometry extension as a web product based on Rhinoceros 3d's RhinoCommon API.
+The Compute is a compliment the Rhino3dm Geometry library.
 See the [Compute website](https://www.rhino3d.com/compute) for more overview information.

 Compute can be accessed from CPython, JavaScript and C# (.NET).
 It runs on many platforms including Windows, OSX, IOS, Unix, All major browsers and Node.JS.